Carrots Are Orange

 Simple & Easy Language Development Tools for Parents

 Language development is one of the most fascinating topics.
-I was reminded of this fact when recently I dug out some old Montessori training materials.
+I was reminded of this fact when I recently dug out some old Montessori training materials.
 I came upon articles that I couldn’t stop re-reading.

 How do you seamlessly help your child learn to read?